eth0izzle/the-endorser/README.md

 The Endorser is "modular" in the sense that it can output and visualise the data in different ways.
 An output module just needs one method: `def run(profiles)`

 Currently there is only one output module (digraph).
-In the future I plan to add modules for Maltego and Plot.ly - but feel free to get involved!
+In the future I plan to add modules for Maltego and Plot.ly - but feel free to [get involved]((https://github.com/eth0izzle/the-enforcer/issues)!

 #### Digraph

-It's best to read the graph from right-to-left, identifying people that have a large collection of "arrows" from multiple profiles.
+It's best to read the graph from right-to-left, identifying people that have a large collection of "arrows" from multiple profiles (different colours).
 Square box = skill, ellipse = person.

 ## Contributing